THE BOMA PRIZE FOR AFRICA

 The Boma Prize for Africa empowers small businesses, startups, and entrepreneurs across the African continent to scale their innovative startups for real impact.
 Participants join an exclusive global community of student entrepreneurs, mentors, and industry experts as they work to earn a spot in our Global Finals where finalists compete for over $20,000 US Dollars in funding and valued added services to bring their big ideas to life.

-2024 Application for the Boma Prize for Africa is Now Open
+2024 Application for the Boma Prize for Africa is Now Closed

 Our year-long competition challenges small businesses, entrepreneurs, and startups to show the viability and scalability of their businesses.